 Algae - Types & Examples, Defination

 Algae are autotrophic, simple structured organisms found in freshwater lakes, oceans, and different water-based habitats.
 Aquatic ecosystems can not survive without algae, as they provide nutrients to several aquatic animals.
-Some algae are of large size such as seaweeds, whereas others may exist in the form of single-celled organisms.
-These are studied as an essential part of biology, especially for students preparing for the NEET and other competitive tests.
-This article includes algae definition, types of algae diagram and possible uses of algae for algal biofuel.
+Some algae are large such as seaweeds, whereas others may exist in the form of single-celled organisms.
+Algae is a topic of the Plant kingdom in biology.
+This article includes algae definition, types of algae diagrams and possible uses of algae for algal biofuel.

 What is Algae?